Primus: Enforcing Attention Usage for 3D Medical Image Segmentation

 \section{Abstract}

 Transformers have achieved remarkable success across multiple fields, yet their impact on 3D medical image segmentation remains limited with convolutional networks still dominating major benchmarks.
-In this work, we a) analyze current Transformer-based segmentation models and identify critical shortcomings, particularly their over-reliance on convolutional blocks.
+In this work, (A) we analyze current Transformer-based segmentation models and identify critical shortcomings, particularly their over-reliance on convolutional blocks.
 Further, we demonstrate that in some architectures, performance is unaffected by the absence of the Transformer, thereby demonstrating their limited effectiveness.
-To address these challenges, we move away from hybrid architectures and b) introduce a fully Transformer-based segmentation architecture, termed \arch. \arch~leverages high-resolution tokens, combined with advances in positional embeddings and block design, to maximally leverage its Transformer blocks.
-Through these adaptations \arch~surpasses current Transformer-based methods and competes with state-of-the-art convolutional models on multiple public datasets.
-By doing so, we create the first pure Transformer architecture and take a significant step towards making Transformers state-of-the-art for 3D medical image segmentation.
-Our \arch~implementation is available \href{https://github.com/TaWald/nnUNet/tree/primus}{here}.
+To address these challenges, we move away from hybrid architectures and (B) introduce Transformer-centric segmentation architectures, termed \arch~and \archvtwo. \arch~leverages high-resolution tokens, combined with advances in positional embeddings and block design, to maximally leverage its Transformer blocks, while \archvtwo~expands on this through an iterative patch embedding.
+Through these adaptations, \arch~surpasses current Transformer-based methods and competes with a default nnU-Net while \archvtwo~exceeds it and is on par with the state-of-the-art CNNs such as ResEnc-L and MedNeXt architectures across nine public datasets.
+In doing so, we introduce the first competitive Transformer-centric model, making Transformers state-of-the-art in 3D medical image segmentation.
+The code is available \href{https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/primus.md}{here}.